hidro-iri/Borinot/hardware/1_component_preparation.md

 ### Tools

-For this section it will be necessary the following tools:
+For this section, the following tools are necessary:
-- Solder station.
+- Soldering station.
 - Pliers.
 - Cutting pliers.
 - Flat-head screwdriver.